 Ground Up Espresso

 If you’re looking for all the Toowoomba hipsters, you’ll find them down a graffiti-covered alleyway off the main street at Ground Up Espresso.
-And for good reason; Ground Up nail coffee and do a great trade in breakfasts foods.
-We love the bacon and egg brioche on Sunday mornings.
+And for good reason—Ground Up nail coffee and do a great trade in breakfasts foods.
+We love the massive brekky sanbo with double bacon, double egg and double hash browns on Sunday mornings.

 What do you get when you add a beautiful rooftop and flavoursome Brazilian BBQ?
 Heaven.
 Well actually Muller Bros.
-This is one of the most popular new spots in town known for their famous pineapple dish and perfectly cooked meats served Churrasco-style each night.
+This is one of the most popular spots in town known for their famous pineapple dish and perfectly cooked meats served Churrasco-style each night.
+Make sure you head up to the rooftop bar for a pre-dinner drink too.

 Laurel Bank Park